 Our ability to obtain additional and continuing funding, and our profitability in the event we commence future mining operations or sell the rights to mine, will be significantly affected by changes in the market price of gold.
 Gold prices fluctuate widely and are affected by numerous factors, all of which are beyond our control.
 Some of these factors include the sale or purchase of gold by central banks and financial institutions; interest rates; currency exchange rates; inflation or deflation; fluctuation in the value of the United States dollar and other currencies; speculation; global and regional supply and demand, including investment, industrial and jewelry demand; and the political and economic conditions of major gold or other mineral producing countries throughout the world, such as Russia and South Africa.
 The price of gold or other minerals have fluctuated widely in recent years, and a decline in the price of gold could cause a significant decrease in the value of our properties, limit our ability to raise money, and render continued exploration activities of our properties impracticable.
 If that happens, then we could lose our rights to our properties and be compelled to sell some or all of these rights.
 Additionally, the future progression of our properties beyond the exploration stage is heavily dependent upon the level of gold prices remaining sufficiently high to make the continuation of our properties economically viable.
-You may lose your investment if the price of gold decreases.
-The greater the decrease in the price of gold, the more likely it is that you will lose money.
+A decrease in the price of gold may adversely affect our financial condition and access to capital and result in a decrease in our stock price.
+The greater the decrease in the price of gold, the more likely it is that our stock price will decrease.